PapenfussLab/CascadePipe/README.md

 2) Data organization
 3) Post-processing

 Code for Steps 1) and 2) provides execution steps for variant callers and folder structure generation for the output.
-These are included as a reference only for the variant calling done in Vergara et al, "Evolution of late-stage metastatic melanoma is dominated by tetraploidization and aneuploidy" as, formats, structures, etc will vary from person to person.
+These are included as a reference only for the variant calling done in Vergara et al, "Evolution of late-stage metastatic melanoma is dominated by tetraploidization and aneuploidy".

 Code for Step 3) includes post-processing steps, given the variant calling done in 1).
 Examples on how to execute each command is provided.